-To ensure your customers are always loyal, you must do these five things well:
+To ensure your customers are always loyal, you must do these six things well:

 Stay True to Your Brand DNA

 What does your brand stand for?
 What does your customer look like and act like?
 These are the critical questions a brand must ask themselves and know.
 It is your job as a business owner to ensure you never lose sight of core values because that is one of the reasons why your customers remain loyal and continue purchasing from you.
 Even as you grow and introduce new products or services or explore new partnerships, do so with your brand DNA top of mind.
 For example, the customers of vintage women’s clothing company ModCloth remained loyal even after the company was purchased by Walmart.
 Learning how to create your own Brand DNA is easy.
 You can do so by clicking here and downloading our eBook which describes the process in more detail.
 It’s a guide you shouldn’t deviate from as it will ensure you’re always aligned with what your customers have come to expect!